 When will the Hub be open?

 The Hub is open now, offering more than 1,800 internships, need-based scholarships for internships, alumni mentoring, and links to U-M career resources.
-It is located on the first floor of the LSA Building at 500 South State Street in Ann Arbor.
+It is located on the second floor of the LSA Building at 500 South State Street in Ann Arbor.

 Among the services we offer LSA students is the quickly growing LSA Opportunity Network.
 This connects students to outstanding internship experiences both nationally and internationally, as well as funding for those internships, ensuring that these important experiences are accessible to all students regardless of their financial situation.